ncatlab/nlab-content/pages/6/6/3/7/27366/content.md

       ,\,
       [n + n' + {\color{red} a \cdot b' - a' \cdot b}]
     \big)
-  \Big\}
+    \end{array}
+  \right\}
   \mathrlap{\,.}
 \]
 \end{proposition}
 \begin{proof}
-  It is sufficient to see that the second red summand is a 2-cocycle cohomologous to the first red summand, which means equivalently that the 2-cocycle
+  It is sufficient to see that the second red summand in (eq:TwiceOfBasicIntegerHeisInSymplecticForm) is a [[group cohomology|group 2-cocycle]] cohomologous to the first red summand, which means equivalently that the 2-cocycle
 $$
   \big(
     (a, b), (a', b')